sahilmoktan/Pinterest-Clone2/readme.md

 profile basic ui setup/ going to set multer for photo upload

-here, every time if i send user for reg, and page couln't be redirected to /profile. am still failed
+here, every time if i send user for reg, and page couln't be redirected to /profile. am still failed still failed and decided to drop this project